wp-plugins/wp-symposium-toolbar/readme.txt

 == Changelog ==

+= 0.33.0. =

 = 0.32.0. =

+* Change: adjust default colors in preview mode for WP 4.2+ as per #31234
+* Change: Share tab, add two sets of icons
+* Change: Share tab, add a field for a custom breakpoint value below which share icons are hidden
 * Bugfix: Custom Menus no longer picking fonticons
+* Bugfix: WPMS, network menus loose their fonticon on subsites
 * Bugfix: fix conflict with theme, introduced by using add_theme_support
-* Change: change prefix symposium-toolbar-share into wpst-share, for CSS IDs and classes
 * Bugfix: add a test to check for WP roles before actually using them
-* Change: Share tab, add two sets of icons to the social fonticons
-* Change: Share tab, add a field for a custom breakpoint below which social icons are hidden
+* Bugfix: add a test on DOING_AJAX when loading backend-only CSS files to avoid conflicts in frontend with AJAX plugins/themes

 = 0.31.0. =